U.S. House votes to end retirement benefits for suspected Nazis

 The bill's sponsors say it will close a loophole that has allowed Nazi suspects to keep their Social Security benefits if they left the United States voluntarily ahead of deportation proceedings.

-Social Security is the only U.S. government benefit that denaturalized Nazis living outside the country are able to receive under current law, according to the Congressional Budget Office.
+Social Security is the only U.S. government benefit that denaturalised Nazis living outside the country are able to receive under current law, according to the Congressional Budget Office.

 "America has worked to prevent Nazis from entering the country and reaping the benefits of U.S. citizenship," Republican Representative Sam Johnson of Texas said when the bill was introduced.